 And if you look at the demonstration video (which shows several standard Piagetian conservation tasks), perhaps you can see why some people don't believe that kids are in conflict.

-I'm not an expert reader of body language.
+I'm not an expert in body language.
 But to my untrained eye, these girls seem pretty sure of themselves.

-• Experience helps, too.
-A study of first graders suggests that kids benefit when they are explicitly trained to solve classification problems (Pasnak et al 2006)—a finding that supports the overall notion that logic and critical thinking can be taught.
+Moreover, experience helps.
+A study of first graders suggests that kids benefit when they are explicitly trained to solve classification problems (Pasnak et al 2006)—a finding that's consistent with the notion that logic and critical thinking must be taught.

 "If there is a row of objects, use the length of that row to estimate quantity.”

-For instance, consider the Stroop effect, which shows that people take longer to answer questions when those questions contain distracting elements.
+For example, consider the Stroop effect, which shows that people take longer to answer questions when those questions contain distracting elements.

 Because the rabbit looks larger, part of your mind wants to answer "rabbit."
 To get the right answer, you must inhibit that impulse, which takes extra effort and time.